AlaaLab/ETAB/docs/data_access.md

 ## Data loaders and processing tools

 The ETAB library provides a unified API for loading echocardiography datasets and pre-processing the data for model development.
+Below is an overview of the ETAB data structures and functionalities.
+Detailed examples on loading and processing echo data is provided in this **demo notebook**.

 ### The *echo_dataset* class